A new outbreak of the goldspotted oak borer raises again the question of why California does not outlaw the movement of untreated firewood.

 The EIS does not explicitly acknowledge the strong opposition that APHIS has faced from people who were understandably anguished over loss of their trees – especially the trees that were still healthy but posed a risk of enabling ALB to persist and spread across the Continent.
 Some of the opponents were further angered because they believed – based on misunderstandings or false information – that removing those trees was not a necessary action to protect trees across the Continent.

+APHIS deserves our gratitude for persisting in its eradication efforts, despite vocal opposition, uncertainty over funding levels, and the many discouraging setbacks encountered while the agency was trying to improve methods to detect ALB and to contain pest populations.
 I’m discouraged that the people who owe the most to APHIS don’t recognize the agency’s efforts.
 Unfortunately, many appear either to take these actions for granted or to ignore them completely.
 APHIS received only 27 comments on its notice that it would develop the EIS, and only 14 comments on the EIS itself.

 Who should have commented?
 Everyone who cares about: